Curriculum

 - *June 6th class will be in the AM

-- Instructor: Robert Schwartz
+- Instructor: Shelley Paxton

 The challenges of leadership of product development teams in a corporate or entrepreneurial environment including how to nurture talent; how to consider growth in a complex, global world; how to lead ethically; how to be a financially literate leader.